sharetribe/flex-docs/src/docs/ftw-routing/how-routing-works-in-ftw/index.md

 React Router exports a couple of
 [navigational components](https://reacttraining.com/react-router/web/api/Link)
 (e.g. `<Link to="/about">About</Link>`) that could be used for linking to different internal paths.
-Since SWT is a template app, we want all the paths to be customizable too.
+Since the Sharetribe Web Template is meant to be a starting point for customization, we want all the paths to be customizable too.
 That means that we can not use paths directly when redirecting a user to another Route.
 For example, a marketplace for German customers might want to customize the LoginPage path to be `/anmelden` instead of `/login` - and that would mean that all the _Links_ to it would need to be updated.

 This is the reason why we have created names for different routes in _src/routeConfiguration.js_.
 We have a component called